Sandra Halling, The Data Mavens founder and principal consultant.

 Training, rollout, and change-management support are scoped separately.
 Every organization handles adoption differently, so we price that once we understand your team’s learning preferences and internal support structure.

-In all cases, I'm not just building tools—we're refining and elevating how your team operates.
+In all cases, I'm not just building tools.
+We're refining and elevating how your team operates.
+I cannot make the hard calls for you — but I can guide you.